A community dedicated to sustainable finance

 - Committees of experts providing insights on market trends, legal issues, training, etc.

 - A coworking space

 From our founders to the people who serve on our governing bodies or participate in our activities, SFG members and partners share their vision, knowledge, passion and expertise to shape a more environmentally and socially responsible financial industry.

 SFG members hail from banks, financial institutions, consulting firms, NGOs, local and national government, multinationals, academia and law firms.
 Collectively, they volunteer over 400 hours of their time each year.
 We are deeply grateful to them for their contribution.

 Transparency is central to our governance.
 SFG’s bodies include the Executive Bureau, the Strategy and Surveillance Committee, the Management Team and various other commissions and project groups.
 A general meeting of the members is held once a year.

 SFG / President, Executive Office, S&S Committee

-Fabio holds a master’s degree in International Relations from the Graduate Institute (IHEID) in Geneva.
+Fabio holds a master’s degree in international relations from the Graduate Institute for International Studies (IHEID).